 “It means that the world is full of young readers, who once having developed the habit of reading, will branch out to books of all varieties,” says Blaylock, a pioneering author of steampunk and fantasy who has also published in the YA market.

 He’s seen an uptick in the number of creative writing students working on YA projects.
-But he credits alumni success to the program’s focus on teaching writing, whatever the genre.
+But he credits alumni success to the program’s focus on teaching writing, whatever the market or genre.

 “We’re interested in students developing an original voice and writing stories and novels that are aimed at advanced, thoughtful readers, regardless of genre.
 That said, we want to help writers in the program write as well as they can.
 If they choose to write a genre novel, then we aim to help them make it as good as they can make it,” he says.
 “A novel is a novel regardless of the audience.”